Pjotor87/GenericTxtDb/README.md

 The database this library interacts with is:

-- a directory somewhere on the filesystem.
+- A directory somewhere on the filesystem
 - with nothing but .txt files at the root level of that directory.

 How to